TainanNeves/HEartLab_Workflow/README.md

 1. Add lines demarcating the faces of the tank in plots containing a tank.
 2. Change electrode indicators to black (currently in red).
+3. In the optical export code, create a figure that is load with low filter to guide electrodes position.
+Keep the export file smooth, but export a single frame to guide this selection.
+4. Simplify the Potential plot code.
+Use the modularization method
+5. In potential plot, add the layer with the vertices